What to Expect on the Hang En Cave Tour: Phong Nha-Ke Bàng National Park

 You’ll arrive at Dong Hoi train station around 5am.
 You can pre-arrange a private transfer through Oxalis Adventures to get from the train station to Oxalis’ office for $28.

-You’ll arrive to the Oxalis office around 5:45 am, and will have some time to kill before your Phong Nha cave tour to order breakfast, change into your hiking clothes, and enjoy the patio and lake view of their office.
+You’ll arrive to the Oxalis office around 5:45 am, and will have some time to kill before your Hang En Cave tour to order breakfast, change into your hiking clothes, and enjoy the patio and lake view of their office.
 Around 8am, the rest of your group will arrive (about 15 people), and you will go over a quick safety training and instructions, and pack your stuff.

 They give you bags to pack your overnight items in, and you can leave the rest of your belongings safely behind in their office.
 They also offer shoes that you can borrow for the cave trek- highly recommended!!
 You will be walking through deep mud and rivers, and probably don’t want to ruin your shoes for the rest of your Vietnam trip.
 The combat boots they provide worked great!